MichielStock/Kronecker.jl/docs/src/man/factorization.md

 ## Cholesky factorization

-Similar to the eigenvalue decompositon, `cholesky` has been overloaded to allow for efficient Cholesky decompositon of Kronecker products of symmetric and positive definite matrices.
+Similar to the eigenvalue decomposition, `cholesky` has been overloaded to allow for efficient Cholesky decomposition of Kronecker products of symmetric and positive definite matrices.

 ```@repl
 using Kronecker, LinearAlgebra # hide